taxborn/mauth-research-project/README.md

 Data collection is done within [collection.py](./collection.py), which utilizes the [pynput](https://pypi.org/project/pynput/) library to collect mouse input data.
-Specifically, we collected the UNIX timestamp of the event, X and Y positions of the event,
+Specifically, we collected the UNIX timestamp of the event, X and Y positions of the event, which button was pressed, and how long it was pressed for.

 ## :mag: The Data
 Here is a sample piece of data: